cdrpro/cdrpro.github.io/_macros/en/cardgenerator.md

 color: "#ffcc00"
 ---

-**PAY ATTENTION:** The current macro is no longer supported, but you can buy it anyway.
+**PAY ATTENTION:** The current macro is no longer supported, and may not work on some configurations.
-For example, if you need compatibility with X3-X6 versions.
-However, it's better to use new [CardGenerator Docker](/en/macros/cardgenerator/), designed for X7 and newer.
+It's better to use new [CardGenerator Docker](/en/macros/cardgenerator/), designed for CorelDRAW X7 and newer.

 ## Overview